-Exploring the geopolitics of the Indo-Pacific region, which has emerged as the centre of gravity, a major hub of global economic/commercial, military, diplomatic and cultural activities in the 21st century, this textbook provides students with an introduction to the existing debates, frameworks and issues surrounding the Indo-Pacific.
+Exploring the geopolitics of the Indo-Pacific region, a major hub of global economic/commercial, military, diplomatic and cultural activities in the 21st century, this textbook provides students with an introduction to the existing debates, frameworks and issues surrounding the Indo-Pacific.

-The book explains the historical background to highlight the significance of the Indo-Pacific region, the shift of power from West to East and the importance of the growing connectivity between Asia-Pacific and the Indo-Pacific areas.
-Presenting the different arguments regarding the caveats and meaning of ‘Indo-Pacific’, the book shows that the region is the "theatre" of great power and middle power competition.
-Analysing the rise of non-traditional threats which have a transnational character, the chapters explore prospects of stability and areas of cooperation.
+The book explains the historical background to highlight the significance of the region, the shift of power from West to East and the importance of the growing connectivity between Asia-Pacific and the Indo-Pacific areas.
+Covering relations between China and the USA, India, Vietnam and China’s southern neighbours in Southeast Asia, along with Japan, Taiwan, Australia, Sri Lanka and Myanmar, it presents the different arguments regarding the caveats and meaning of ‘Indo-Pacific’.
+In so doing, it shows that the region is the 'theatre' of great power and middle power competition and suggests that third parties have an area of autonomy in their dealing with American and Chinese leaders.

 2. The History and Parameters of the Indo-Pacific Region